open-socialism/open-socialism-site/introduction.md

 #### Contrasts

 In newer systems initial wealth and power may be aquired through merit and providing value to everyone, but from there wealth and power snowballs.
-Eg. a wealthy person can leverage their wealth to corrupt others to gain more wealth and power.
-Their children in turn will recieve an unfair advantage, even through they may lack the merit to be leaders.
+Ongoing value to all need not be provided and over time the wealthy and powerful can be very focused on their own benefit over the greater good.
+This snowballing process continues to the next generation.

 ### Self interest is directly aligned with the good of the tribe

 To be successful one needs to be valuable to the tribe.
-Leaders would be selected by their intelligence or strength.
-Providing this value to the tribe helps one be attractive and be selected as a mate.
+Leaders are selected by their intelligence or strength.
+Providing this value to the tribe helps one be attractive and get selected as a mate.

 #### Contrasts